 Deuteronomy

-The Book of Deuteronomy is the fifth and final book of the Pentateuch (the first five books of the Bible).
+The Book of Deuteronomy serves as the grand pivot point of the Old Testament.
+As the fifth and final book of the Pentateuch (the first five books of the Bible), it bridges the gap between the nomadic wandering of the wilderness and the settled life of the Promised Land.
+It is more than just a list of rules; it is a heartfelt plea from a leader at the end of his life, ensuring that the legacy of faith is passed down to those who will inherit the future.
 It is essentially a record of Moses' farewell speeches to the new generation of Israelites on the Plains of Moab, just before they enter the Promised Land of Canaan.
 The Hebrew title of the book means "The Words," while the English title, Deuteronomy, comes from the Greek meaning "Second Law" or "Repetition of the Law."

 Summary and Structure